Prodigal Genius

 Prodigal Genius: The Life of Nikola Tesla (ISBN 0914732331) is a 1944 book by John Joseph O'Neill detailing the life of Nikola Tesla.
+The book was also released in an Armed Services Edition for American overseas soldiers as book 684.
+The first printing was November, 1944.

 Overview

 Written by Pulitzer Prize-winning author John J. O'Neill, the life of Nikola Tesla details the life of a pioneer in electrical engineering.
 O'Neill was a close friend of Tesla, whom he had met as a boy and remained in contact with.

 The book covers, among other topics, the story of Tesla's father's inspiration for his career in engineering, shows his theories of electricity that went against the scientific establishment, explores the friendships of Tesla, investigates the story of Tesla's lost Nobel Prize, and explains Tesla's investigations of the paranormal.